You’ve heard the word metabolism before, so you probably know that it’s the key to maintaining a healthy weight.

 How Calorie-Conscious are You?

-Adding chile to your healthy soup recipes assists in boosting your calorie burn.
+Adding chili to your healthy soup recipes assists in boosting your calorie burn.

 Warm up with a bowl of piping-hot soup, for a satisfying and slimming dinner.